notoriousbfg/notoriousbfg.github.io/posts/2023-05-24_6-months-of-meditation/post.md

 On many occasions I've been walking from A to B and realise how completely wrapped up in my own thoughts I am, such that I pay no attention to what's going on around me.
 When was the last time you looked up at the clouds with curiosity?
 Initially I would have to pay attention to specific things on their own (sounds, colours, light, feelings in various parts of my body etc) but in time built a greater sense of lots of things at once.

 **I became less judgemental and more grateful**.
+Judgement is everywhere.
+We make value judgements about most of the thoughts that enter our minds: whether we need something, whether it or they are worthwhile.

-**I felt less affected by swinging emotions and stopped overthinking.**
+**I felt less affected by varying emotions and stopped overthinking.**

-**Later meditation felt harder, less potent and I procrastinated.** Contrary to what you might think, meditation isn't anything like sleep - it requires constant focus and sometimes feels quite tiring.
+**Later meditation felt harder, less potent and I procrastinated.** Contrary to what you might think, meditation isn't anything like sleep - it requires constant focus and can feel tiring.